Reforestation: Turkey

-National Forestation Day is on 11 November but, according to the agriculture and forestry trade union although volunteers planted a record number of trees in 2019, most had died by 2020 in part due to lack of rainfall.
+National Forestation Day is on 11 November but, according to the agriculture and forestry trade union, although volunteers planted a record number of trees in 2019, most had died by 2020 in part due to lack of rainfall.

+North America

+Canada

+Natural Resources Canada (The Department of Natural Resources) states that the national forest cover was decreased by 0.34% from 1990 to 2015, and Canada has the lowest deforestation rate in the world.
+The forest industry is one of the main industries in Canada, which contributes about 7% of Canadian economy, and about 9% of the forests on Earth are in Canada.
+Therefore, Canada has many policies and laws to commit to sustainable forest management.
+For example, 94% of Canadian forests are public land, and the government obligates planting trees after harvesting to public forests.

 United States

-It is the stated goal of the US Forest Service (USFS) to manage forest resources sustainably.
+It is the stated goal of the United States Forest Service (USFS) to manage forest resources sustainably.
 This includes reforestation after timber harvest, among other programs.

 United States Department of Agriculture (USDA) data shows that forest occupied about 46% of total U.S. land in 1630 (when European settlers began to arrive in large numbers), but had decreased to 34% by 1910.
-After 1910, forest area has remained almost constant although U.S. population has increased substantially.
-In the late 19th century the U.S. Forest Service was established in part to address the concern of natural disasters due to deforestation, and new reforestation programs and federal laws such as the Knutson-Vandenberg Act (1930) were implemented.
-The U.S. Forest Service states that human-directed reforestation is required to support natural regeneration and the agency engages in ongoing research into effective ways to restore forests.
+After 1910, forest area has remained almost constant although the U.S. population has increased substantially.
+In the late 19th century, the USFS was established in part to address the concern of natural disasters due to deforestation, and new reforestation programs and federal laws such as the Knutson-Vandenberg Act (1930) were implemented.
+The USFS states that human-directed reforestation is required to support natural regeneration and the agency engages in ongoing research into effective ways to restore forests.

-As for the year 2020, United States of America planted 2.5 billion trees per year.
+As for the year 2020, the U.S. planted 2.5 billion trees per year.
 At the beginning of the year 2020, a bill that will increase the number to 3.3 billion, was proposed by the Republican Party, after President Donald Trump joined the Trillion Tree Campaign.

+Latin America

+Bolivia

+Training in reforestation for young people in Bolivia has been provided by Oxfam Intermón.